A reduction principle for Fourier coefficients of automorphic forms: Applications and examples

-In \cite{PiatetskiShapiro,Shalika}, $\eta$ is first restricted to the mirabolic nilradical, {\it i.e.} and decomposed into Fourier series with respect to $U$.
+and decomposed into Fourier series with respect to $U$.
 Our algorithm does the same thing, but in several steps.
 First let $(h,\varphi)=(0,0)$.
+Let $N\gg0$,

-Let $N\gg0$, and consider the deformation $S_t:=tz_{1}$.
+and consider the deformation $S_t:=tz_{1}$.
 Under this deformation, the first thing that happens is that the highest root space (spanned by $e_{1n}$) enters $\fg^{S_t}_1$.
-At this point $\eta$ decomposes into a sum of quasi-Whittaker coefficients.
-At the next step $e_{1n}$ enters $\fg^{S_t}_2$, and the quasi-Whittaker coefficients become Whittaker coefficients.
+At this point $\eta$ decomposes into a sum of quasi-Fourier coefficients.
+At the next step $e_{1n}$ enters $\fg^{S_t}_2$, and the quasi-Fourier coefficients become Fourier coefficients.
 For the constant term, we continue with the same deformation, until $e_{2n}$ enters.
 For the non-constant term we have to change the deformation into something that will commute with $\varphi$.
 The $\varphi$ can be identified with $ae_{n1}$ under the trace form, for some $a\in \K^{\times}$.
-We take the deformation by and continue in the same way.
+We take the deformation by

+and continue in the same way.
 Eventually, all of $U$ enters and all possible characters (including the trivial one) appear.

 Let us now analyze the summands.
 The constant term is $\cF_{tz_1,0}$ for $t=2/(N^{n-2}-N^{n-3})$, and we can continue the deformation along $z_1$.
 Any non-trivial character of $U$ can be conjugated using $\GL_{n-1}$ (embedded into the upper left corner) to the one given by $e_{n,n-1}$.
 We can now choose the deformation